-“Be curious always!
-For knowledge will not acquire you; you must acquire it.
-Sudie Back."
+“Be curious, always!
+For knowledge will not acquire you; you must acquire it.”

-If you walk along St Martins Le Grand in the City of London you will come to Postman's Park, which seems out of place in this busy commercial area.
-Inside the park was once the old Roman burial ground of Saint Botolph's churchyard.
-If the gate is open you may go in, where you will find some grave stones stacked by the side.
+If you walk along St Martin's Le Grand in the City of London you will come to Postman's Park, which seems out of place in this busy commercial area.
+Inside the park was once the old Roman burial ground of St Botolph's churchyard.
+If the gate is open you may go in, where you will find some gravestones stacked by the side.
 They were moved during the rebuilding of the area after heavy bombing during the Second World War.
-George Watts was one of Victorian societies most popular and successful artists, his fame increased in 1864 when he married the popular actress Ellen Terry - though this marriage lasted less than a year.
-His work in general had a high tone of morality, from his works in the Tate and Victoria and Albert museum, and his 'Physical Energy' sculpture in Kensington Gardens.
-In 1900 he was prompted to take over a wall in Postman's Park near to St Paul's, and then had it filled with delicate tiles honouring 'heroic deeds of self sacrifice.'
-He died in 1904 with thirteen tiles going up in his life-time.
+George Watts was one of Victorian society's most popular and successful artists.
+His fame increased in 1864 when he married the popular actress Ellen Terry - though this marriage lasted less than a year.
+His work, in general, had a high tone of morality, from his works in the Tate and Victoria and Albert Museum, and his 'Physical Energy' sculpture in Kensington Gardens.
+In 1900 he was prompted to take over a wall in Postman's Park near to St Paul's, and then had it filled with delicate tiles honouring 'heroic deeds of self-sacrifice.'
+He died in 1904 with thirteen tiles going up in his lifetime.
 His widow kept adding to them until they ceased with no. 54.
 There is also a wooden statue of Watts.
 If you click on the seat below you will see enlarged photos of all the seats, and will be able to read most of them.

 Postman's park seats - Click on seat for full seat inscriptions

 Stacked up graves in Postman's park